The IPA is magic

 I teach actors the International Phonetic Alphabet (IPA) and how to use it to teach themselves accents.
 It's a purely scientific approach that takes out the guess work.

 In my group classes, we focus on learning the IPA, outlining my method to self-learning dialects, and drilling week-by-week with different accents.

 In private coaching, I can help actors prepare for an upcoming audition or learn the same content as my classes on your schedule.

 Prepare for an audition, brush up on a dialect for your resume, or learn my method for teaching yourself dialects.
 I am licensed to work with young actors*.
-I work in person at Young Actors Space in Sherman Oaks, or via Skype.
+Private coaching is held via Zoom.